mech-lang/mech/README.md

 Right now, most Mech features and syntax are undocumented.
 You can find some minimal documentation [here](http://docs.mech-lang.org), and also the beginning of a tutorial [here](https://github.com/mech-lang/mech/blob/master/examples/tutorial.mec).

-Documenation and tooling will be a focus of the next release (v0.0.2).
+Documentation and tooling will be a focus of the next release (v0.0.2).

 ## Building from Source